BlogMoving to Colombia

 When you clear immigration, the officer stamps your passport with your entry date and authorized stay — almost always 90 days.
 If you're nervous about getting fewer days, you can ask politely: 'Podría darme los 90 días completos, por favor?'
 Most officers grant it without hesitation, though technically they can give you less if they have a reason.

-What the stamp doesn't say: Colombia limits tourists to 180 days total in the country per calendar year.
-January 1 is the reset date.
+What the stamp doesn't say: Colombia limits tourists to 180 days total in the country per calendar year — January 1 is the reset date.
+This rule is set by Migración Colombia and remains in force as of June 2026.

 Here's what that looks like in practice: you enter on January 5, stay 90 days, and leave on April 4.
 You come back on June 1.
 You now have 90 days left in your annual allocation — not 90 days from June 1, but 90 more days before December 31.
 If you used 100 days in the first stay, you've only got 80 left.